 We’ll get to the schedule of events in a moment — think parade! music! fjord horses! — but first, it’s helpful to know more about the event.

 Ballard’s parade attracts some 10,000 people and always takes place on May 17, no matter the day of the week.
-(This year it’s on a Tuesday.)
-It’s a longstanding tradition for many families, including mine.
+(This year it’s on a Wednesday.)
+It’s a longstanding tradition for many families, including mine!